gama-platform/Gama-Days-2022/_pages/about.md

 title: "About"
 ---

-After last year's success, we want to continue building the GAMA community.
-The GAMA Days 2022 is the second online conference that brings together GAMA users and GAMA developers.
+After last year's success, we want to continue bringing together GAMA users and GAMA developers to build the GAMA community.
+The second "GAMA Days 2022" will be held as an online conference from 22-24 June 2022.

 ## Scope of GAMA Days 2022

 The GAMA Days serve as a communication hub: it invites platform (or plug-in) developers to present their latest creations and it invites users to show how they use the platform.
-These exchanges will be an important step towards a better structuring of the GAMA community.
+This exchange will be an important step towards a better structuring of the GAMA community.

-With the aim of bringing together the GAMA community from across the world, we decided to organise the GAMA Days as an online event.
+With the aim of allowing participation from across the world, we decided to organise the GAMA Days as an online event.
 A couple of dedicated tools and formats will facilitate communication and make sure to have a conference feeling that is similar to an on-site event:

 * The Wonder.me meeting platform allows for natural social interaction.
-Walk around in the virtual conference room to talk with people nearby, listen a plenary talk, share your model or join a discussion.
+Walk around in the virtual conference room to talk with people nearby, listen to plenary talks, share your model or join a discussion.
 * Keynote talks will set the stage and break the ice.
-Good stuff to talk about in the breaks.
+It will provide the food for thought to talk about in the breaks.
 * Virtual coffee breaks are a time dedicated for socialising.
 * Open Fora are designed in a way that users get into direct contact with developers, and vice versa.